[Home] [Up]

 Rear Weight = %

-Cross Weight = (50% is optimal)
+Cross Weight = 50% is optimal

-Wedge = % Wedge Delta
+Wedge = % ∆ Wedge Delta should be positive for oval racing

 These are your target weights which will yield a 50% Cross Weight:

-Left Front = Right Front =
+Left Front = ∆ Right Front =

 Left Rear = Right Rear =

-Cross Weight = %
+Cross Weight = % 50% is optimal

-Wedge = % Wedge Delta
+Wedge = % Wedge Delta will be 0 at 50% Wedge

 Before putting your car on the scales you need to power up the scales and zero them with no weight on them.
 Also double check that the scales are connected properly--you can really screw up your suspension settings if you have any of the scales connected improperly (i.e. front left and right swapped).